saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 As seen above, the distribution of ratings is left-skewed with its peak between 4 and 4.5.
 The IQR of 0.6 demonstrates that the middle 50% of our data is highly concentrated around that peak.
-It is interesting that the data is so right skewed- this sugguests that a majority of apps have a rating between 4 and 5, which is very high on a 5 point scale.
+It is interesting that the data is so right skewed- this suggests that a majority of apps have a rating between 4 and 5, which is very high on a 5 point scale.

 ##### Reviews